HDR/Player_Glow_Sponge/README.md

 glow.color.white | Allows usage of White outline

 ## Known Bugs
-Toggling the effect off clears all potion effects.

-Colors are not currently saved over server restarts.
+Currently not compatible with EasyScoreboards

-On SpongeVanilla the Glow effect seems to flicker.
+Glow effect seems to flicker on and off when using certain Sponge builds.

+## Known Bugs with Mods

+The glow effect will not work while wearing a Draconic Helmet.